|

 nview is a Bash wrapper that captures finger client output and displays it in NFO Viewer.
 Features include a CLIENT_NAME variable (currently set to 'finger'), automated temporary file cleanup and a user-friendly help section.

-Author's Note: I enjoy reading .plan files with textnet from the terminal but I go through phases where I route everything through 'NFO Viewer'.
+Author's Note: I enjoy reading .plan files with terminal-based clients but I go through phases where I route everything through 'NFO Viewer'.
 Requires both NFO Viewer and this script.
 The "install" is simple.
 The rewards...? see the screenshots below.

 License: Blue Oak Script: nview.txt Screenshots: Light, Dark